 An infant's eyes are sometimes uncoordinated and may look cross-eyed.
-Within two months, the child can follow faces and objects and look at his or her hands.
+Within 2 months, the child can follow faces and objects and look at his or her hands.

 The structures of the eye include the cornea, iris, pupil, macula, retina, and the optic nerve.

 Cosmetics are among some of the most common sources of problems for contact lens wearers.
-Misusing cosmetics can lead to severe adverse reactions.
+Misusing cosmetics can lead to severe harmful reactions.

 An ophthalmologist is either a medical doctor (M.D.) or an osteopathic physician (D.O.).
 An optometrist is a doctor of optometry (O.D.) but is not a medical doctor.
 An optician is a technician who fits eyeglasses.